oferwald/transposh/readme.txt

 5. Widget style selection box, with three basic appearances, flags below (in Hebrew), language selection on the top right and language list on the bottom right.

 == Upgrade Notice ==
-= 0.7.0 =
+= 0.8.0 =
+The widgets can have multiple instances, you need to change the current instance If you want to use a google/msn API key, it is now possible = 0.7.0 =
 New edit interface, tons of other fixes
 = 0.6.6 =